 The Consequences of Failing to Uphold AI Transparency and Accountability

-Failing to prioritize transparency and accountability can lead to significant risks, including:
+Failing to prioritize transparency and accountability can lead to significant risks.

-• Legal and Regulatory Risks: Non-compliance with regulations can result in legal consequences, including fines and sanctions.
+- Legal Risks: Violating AI or privacy laws can lead to fines and sanctions.
 Additionally, regulatory scrutiny can increase, leading to more stringent oversight and potential operational disruptions.

 Conclusion